harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kustomize/kustomize-quickstart.md

    The target infrastructure is complete.
 Now we can add our stage steps.
 9. Click **Next**.

-## Step 4: Add a Rollout Deployment Step
+## Add a Rollout Deployment step

-When you click **Next** the [deployment strategy](/docs/continuous-delivery/manage-deployments/deployment-concepts.md) options are provided:
+When you click **Next** the [deployment strategy](/docs/continuous-delivery/manage-deployments/deployment-concepts) options are provided:

 ![](static/kustomize-quickstart-77.png)